Ahead of them all,

 “Oh dear,” Red was confused.
 “How do you get it back?”

-“It makes its way through time to get back to its case,” Dodi said.
+“It makes its way through time to get back to its case,” Dodi explained.
 The monitor became enveloped in darkness.
 Several seconds passed until light reappeared on the screen.
 The stage of the Bijou came on.

 Their gaze fixed on the image of Red twirling high above the stage.
 Two red Dutch windmills full of twinkling lights turned their sails behind her.
-Near the ceiling, on a narrow platform that looked like a diving board, a Blue Velveteen Dormouse wielded a sword.
+Near the ceiling, on a narrow platform that looked like a diving board, a Blue Velveteen Dormouse wielded a dagger.
 He severed her silk.

 ###